 Can You Receive Workers' Comp for Stress or Anxiety?

-The legal options you have to make a claim for work related stress depends largely on whether it's a physical or mental injury.
+Your claim options for work-related stress mostly depend on whether it's a physical or mental injury.

-Workplace stress injuries are usually of the physical variety, stemming from repetitive movements that cause muscle strain and conditions like carpal tunnel syndrome.
-And in rare cases, work-related stress can result in compensable mental or emotional injury.
+Workplace injuries involving stress are usually of the physical variety, resulting from repetitive movements that cause muscle strain and conditions like carpal tunnel syndrome.
+But work-related mental stress can also result in anxiety and other forms of psychological harm.
+This article looks at your workers' compensation claim options for harm caused by both physical and psychological injury experienced on the job.

-• an administrative assistant suffering from carpal tunnel syndrome due to typing
+• an administrative assistant suffering from carpal tunnel syndrome due to keyboard work and other repetitive movement

-• a person who stocks shelves at a warehouse suffering a chronic back injury from heavy lifting, or
+• a warehouse employee suffering a chronic back injury from daily heavy lifting, or

-• a construction worker who has suffered nerve damage from excessive use of a jackhammer.
+• a construction worker experiencing nerve damage from repetitive use of a jackhammer or other heavy equipment.

 In all these examples, an employee performs an activity at work over a period of time and suffers a physical problem as a result.

 What are your options when it comes to these kinds of repetitive stress injuries at work?
-You ordinarily cannot file a lawsuit against your employer because of workers' compensation laws (which are in place in every state), but the workers' compensation system does provide a remedy to injured employees.
+You usually can't file a lawsuit against your employer because of workers' compensation laws (which are in place in every state), but the workers' compensation system does provide a remedy to injured employees.

-Under the worker's comp system, are entitled to a portion of your average earnings while you are out of work receiving treatment due to the injury.
-In most cases, to receive these benefits, you must make a timely incident report to your human resources department and/or to your company's insurance carrier, and get the workers' compensation claims process started.
+Workers' compensation entitles injured employees to a portion of their earnings while they're out of work because of a job-related injury.
+In most cases, to receive these benefits, you must make a timely incident report to your human resources department and/or to your company's workers compensation insurance carrier, and get the workers' compensation claims process started.

 Ordinarily, you must seek medical treatment so that a physician can determine whether your condition was indeed linked to jour job duties and functions.

 As part of the claim process, you may be required to undergo an Independent Medical Examination by a doctor of the workers' comp insurer's choosing, to confirm that your injury is work-related.
 While this exam is deemed "independent," it is usually anything but.
-You might want to contact an attorney before going through such an exam.
+Learn more about the independent medical examination in a workers' compensation case.

-In any event, for any repetitive stress injuries that were not preexisting and are related to your physical activity on the job, as part of your workers' compensation benefits you should be able to receive:
+For any repetitive stress injuries that weren't preexisting and which are related to your physical activity on the job, as part of your workers' compensation benefits you should be able to receive:

 • weekly compensation benefits